Skip to content

 FLEXIBLE OPERATION FOR MODERN AQUARIUMS

-Copexa systems are designed to deliver molecular hydrogen in a controlled and flexible way across a wide range of aquarium setups — from small display tanks to larger multi-tank systems.
+Copexa systems are engineered to integrate seamlessly across a wide range of aquarium environments—from specialized nano displays to complex, multi-tank systems.

 INTEGRATED Diffusion

-Engineered to introduce molecular hydrogen into the water column consistently, without interfering with your existing filtration and circulation.
+Purpose-built diffusion hardware introduces molecular hydrogen into the water column reliably, without disrupting your existing filtration or circulation.

 Automated Scheduling